 Background.
 The Navy released solicitations for the TPS-63 in September 1971.
-The pre-production contract was awarded to Westinghouse in June 1974.
-The three-year phased procurement to replace the 15-year-old UPS-1 radar set began in 1976.
+The pre-production con tract was awarded to Westinghouse in June 1974 and a three-year phased procurement to replace the 15-year-old UPS-1 radar set began in 1976.

-A pre-production TPS-63 radar completed developmental testing in September 1976 and was shipped to the USMC base at Kaneoha Bay, HI, for operational evaluation.
+A pre-production TPS-63 radar completed developmen tal testing in September 1976 and was shipped to the USMC base at Kaneoha Bay, HI, for operational evaluation.
 Full-scale production began in 1978.
-A 1979/80 sale of eight radars to Morocco represented the first foreign sale of the radar.
-Negotiations for a sale of radars (eight each to Egypt, Yugoslavia, and Korea) were completed in September 1980.
-In June 1981, Westinghouse received \$50 million to design and build twelve fully automated TSQ-143 Operation Centers for the Egyptian Air Defense Command.
+A 1979/80 sale of eight radars to Morocco was the first foreign sale of the radar.
+Negotiations for a sale of eight radars each to Egypt, Yugoslavia, and Korea were completed in September 1980.
+In June 1981, Westinghouse received US\$50 million to design and build twelve fully automated TSQ-143 Operation Centers for the Egyptian Air Defense Command.
 An FMS sale to Jordan of five radars took place in FY81.